agl-c/deid2_dpsyn/README.md

   ]
 ```

-Meanwhile, as the above example shows, you can specify the 'max_records' parameter to bound the number of rows in the synthesized dataset.
+As the above example shows, you can specify the 'max_records' parameter to bound the number of rows in the synthesized dataset.

 #### In data.yaml

 Set identifier attribute, bin value parameters.

-You can specify the **identifier** attribute's name in data.yaml (we assume your dataset has the identifer attribute by default and obviously, in synthetic dataset the column should be removed to protect privacy)
+You can specify the **identifier** attribute's name in data.yaml (we assume your dataset has the identifer attribute by default; obviously, in synthetic dataset the column should be removed to protect privacy).

-You can specify **bin** settings in format of [min, max, step] in numerical_binning in data.yaml based on your granuarity preference. ( Further, you can change more details in bin generation in binning_attributes() in DataLoader.py )
+You can specify **bin** settings in the format of [min, max, step] in numerical_binning in data.yaml based on your granuarity preference.
+(Further, you can change more details in bin generation in binning_attributes() in DataLoader.py.)

 ```yaml
 identifier: ID